Rakib-Hasan1/dragon-news-authentication/README.md

 🐉 Dragon News
-Dragon News is a responsive front-end web application built with React that delivers real-time news articles across multiple categories.
+Dragon News is a front-end web application built with React that delivers real-time news articles across multiple categories.
 It offers a smooth and engaging user experience on all devices, complete with Firebase Authentication for secure and personalized access.

 This project integrates a third-party API provided by Programming Hero to fetch news content dynamically.
 It includes category-wise browsing, news details viewing, and authentication-protected routes for a more tailored experience.